wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 It might be easier to make use of a (18) web-based SaaS service such as Blazemeter or Flood.io.
 With them, we just upload a script and they handle the rest, such as configuring enough machines.

-When servers on-prem are (19) transitioned to run within a cloud, we would avoid issues with firewalls and avoid charges AWS imposes for data leaving AWS.
+When servers on-prem. are (19) transitioned to run within a cloud, we would avoid issues with firewalls and avoid charges AWS imposes for data leaving AWS.

 Next, we'll look at configuration settings for the cloud, such as <strong>AWS affinity groups</strong> to specify low latency between servers within the same Availability Zone.